awsdocs/amazon-rds-user-guide/doc_source/Appendix.OracleGoldenGate.md

 +  Set the ENABLE\_GOLDENGATE\_REPLICATION parameter to *True*\.
 If your target database is on an Amazon RDS DB instance, you must have a parameter group assigned to the DB instance with the ENABLE\_GOLDENGATE\_REPLICATION parameter set to *true*\.
 For more information about the ENABLE\_GOLDENGATE\_REPLICATION parameter, see the [Oracle documentation](http://docs.oracle.com/cd/E11882_01/server.112/e40402/initparams086.htm#REFRN10346) \.
 + Create and manage a GoldenGate user account on the target database
 + Grant the necessary privileges to the GoldenGate user
++ Add a TNS alias for the target database to tnsnames\.ora on the GoldenGate hub\.

  GoldenGate runs as a database user and must have the appropriate database privileges, so you must create a GoldenGate user account on the target database\.

 The following statements create a user named *oggadm1*:

 ```
 create tablespace administrator;